-The consolidated financial statements of EchoStar for the periods ended June 30, 2020 and 2019 are attached to this press release.
-Detailed financial data and other information are available in EchoStar's Quarterly Report on Form 10-Q for the period ended June 30, 2020 filed today with the Securities and Exchange Commission.
+The consolidated financial statements of EchoStar for the periods ended September 30, 2020 and 2019 are attached to this press release.
+Detailed financial data and other information are available in EchoStar's Quarterly Report on Form 10-Q for the period ended September 30, 2020 filed today with the Securities and Exchange Commission.

-EchoStar will host a conference call to discuss its earnings on Thursday, August 6, 2020 at 11:00 a.m.
+EchoStar will host a conference call and webcast to discuss its earnings on Thursday, November 5, 2020 at 11:00 a.m.
 Eastern Time.
-The call-in numbers are (877) 815-1625 (toll-free) and (716) 247-5178 (international), Conference ID 3563538.
+The call-in numbers are (877) 815-1625 (US) and (716) 247-5178 (International), Conference ID 8263356.
+The webcast will be available on EchoStar's investor relations website at www.echostar.com.